 Performance.
-Next, each item that has been successfully shared has an opportunity to be neutralized - i.e., the corresponding task may be completed.
-Among the items that have been shared, we record each item as successfully neutralized with an item-specific probability $p{ni}$ which we draw from the distribution of expected values generated by Model 5 for the corresponding combinations of seeker and source identity focus.
-We use Model 5 rather than Model 3 because it provides us with expected values conditional on information having been shared which is a better fit to the sequential nature of the simulation.
-We then calculate what proportion of threats that could have been neutralized by each team were actually neutralized by that team as a measure of team level performance.
-For system performance, we make the simplifying assumption that each successfully completed task on team level equally and positively contributes to the achievement of the system level goal.
-Based on this assumption, we compute system level performance as the total proportion of threats that were successfully neutralized.
-This assumption is a simplification of reality given that team level goals may have different levels of compatibility with the system level goal and with each other (Rico et al., 2017).
+Next, each item that had been successfully shared had an opportunity to be neutralizedthat is, the corresponding task could be completed.
+Among the items that had been shared, we recorded each item as successfully neutralized with an item-specific probability p{ni} , which we draw from the distribution of expected values generated by Model 5 for the corresponding combinations of seeker and source identity foci.
+We used Model 5 rather than Model 3 because it provided us with expected values conditional on information having been shared, which was a better fit to the sequential nature of the simulation.
+We then calculated what proportion of threats that could have been neutralized by each team were actually neutralized by that team, as a measure of team-level performance.
+For system performance, we made the simplifying assumption that each successfully completed task on the team level equally and positively contributed to the achievement of the system-level goal.
+Based on this assumption, we computed system-level performance as the total proportion of threats that were successfully neutralized.
+This assumption is a simplification of reality, given that teamlevel goals may have different levels of compatibility with the system-level goal and with each other (Rico et al., 2017).
 At a basic level, however, the assumption that completing team goals contributes to goals at the higher level of the goal hierarchy is engrained in the definition of multiteam systems (Mathieu et al., 2001).
 In addition, while goal compatibility may vary in multiteam systems in the field, in our experiments, we held this factor constant.
-As our simulation is built on our empirical data, we deem making this same assumption in the simulation reasonable.
+As our simulation was built on our empirical data, we deemed making this same assumption in the simulation reasonable.